Envy minimization: Online minimization of the envy-difference

 Sometimes, the items to allocate are not available all at once, but rather arrive over time in an online fashion.
 Each arriving item must be allocated immediately.
 An example application is the problem of a food bank, which accepts food donations and must allocate them immediately to charities.

 Benade, Kazachkov, Procaccia, and Psomas consider the problem of minimizing the maximum envy-difference, where the incoming items are indivisible and the valuations are normalized such that the value of each item for each agent is in [0,1].
 Note that in the offline variant of this setting, it is easy to find an allocation in which the maximum envy-difference is 1 (such an allocation is called EF1; see envy-free item allocation for more details).
 However, in the online variant the envy-difference increases with the number of items.
-They show an algorithm in which the envy after T items is in $\tilde{O}(\sqrt{T/n})$, against an adaptive adversary, who choses the values of the incoming items adversarially.
+They show an algorithm in which the envy after T items is in $\tilde{O}(\sqrt{T/n})$, against an adaptive adversary, who chooses the values of the incoming items adversarially.
 Jiang, Kulkarni, and Singla improved their envy bound using an algorithm for online two-dimensional discrepancy minimization under the assumption of stochastic values.
 The problem of minimizing the maximum envy-difference for indivisible items is known to reduce to the problem of minimizing discrepancy; this reduction holds in both the online and offline settings.
 The reduction has been used to obtain bounds for minimizing the envy-difference in various works including Jiang, Kulkarni, and Singla.